Motouom/Motouom/README.md

 # Hello, There! 👋

-I'm Assah Bismark, a Computer Engineer.
+I'm Assah Bismark.
 Welcome to my corner of the GitHub universe!

 ## 👨‍💻 About Me

-- 💼 Aspiring DevOps Engineer with a passion for building secure cloud solutions
+- 💼 FullStack Software Engineer with a passion for building secure cloud solutions
 - 🌐 Always exploring new technologies and tools
 - 💻 Proficient in front-end/back-end development, graphic design, blockchain technology, and DeFi analysis
 - 📚 Lifelong learner and advocate for knowledge sharing